luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 ## VCF: Variance Call Format
 https://www.biostarhandbook.com/vcf.html#vcf

 Standard representation for variants is VCF format.
 All variant callers produce VCFs from BAM alignment files.
-Each sample is represented as a column.
+Samples are represented as a column.
+A VCF has header & record sections.
+It is a plain text file but in a specific rod
 Can view VCF files in IGV: [http://software.broadinstitute.org/software/igv/viewing_vcf_files](http://software.broadinstitute.org/software/igv/viewing_vcf_files)

 The first nine columns of a VCF file are: